 Wireframes are dead!
 Interactive prototypes are everything!
 We’ve heard these shouts for at least the past seven years.
 If the popularity of these discussions proves anything, it’s that the opposite is true.
-The mere fact that we continue to discuss the alleged death of wireframing proves that wireframing and continue to suit at least some projects and some designers.
+The mere fact that we continue to discuss the alleged death of wireframing proves that wireframing and wireframe tools continue to suit at least some projects and some designers.

 So how has wireframing survived?
 It continues to evolve.
 Long gone are the days of black on white wires built in Microsoft Visio or Excel Spreadsheets (yes, I worked with PMs who used to place wireframes in spreadsheets).

 Today’s wireframing has been split into multiple techniques that serve the different purposes, projects or preferences of designers.

 Lightweight interactive wireframes

 Some designers like to gather early feedback with lightweight interactive wireframes (take a look at The Guide to Interactive Wireframing).
 Interactive wireframes are design deliverables that represent the high-level architecture and the most basic interactivity.
 Created in the span of hours instead of days, they help with user testing and getting early buy-in from stakeholders.
 Interactive wireframes might be destroyed soon after their creation, or evolve into a completely different asset that is part of the overall concept.